GluuFederation/agama-OATH-TOTP/README.md

 ## How it works at a glance

-When then main flow of this project is launched (namely, `org.gluu.agama.totp.main`) it shows login page.
-User enters username and password.
-After user authn, OTP enrollmen page open for new user and if user is already enrolled then it will directly ask for OTP.
+When the main flow of this project is launched (namely, `org.gluu.agama.totp.main`) it shows the login page.
+The user enters a username and password.
+After the user authn, the OTP enrollmen page opens for new user and if a user is already enrolled then it will directly ask for OTP.

 ```mermaid
 sequenceDiagram